uccser/cs-field-guide/csfieldguide/chapters/content/en/formal-languages/sections/regular-expressions.md

 - a 24-hour clock time (e.g. 23:00) or a 12-hour time (e.g. 11:55 pm)
 - a bank account or credit card number
 - a credit card expiry date (must have 4 digits e.g 01/15)
-- a password that must contain at least 2 digits
+- a password that must contain at least 2 digits (don't test it against your own!)
 - a date
 - a phone number (choose your format e.g. mobile only, national numbers, or international)
 - a dollar amount typed into a banking website, which should accept various formats like "$21.43", "$21", "21.43", and "$5,000", but not "21$", "21.5", "5,0000.00", and "300$".